seathasky/FF14-MAC_ModSupport/DEPRECIATED-manual-install.md

 ---

 The default FF14 launcher has issues in Crossover.
 We will not support this through issue tracking at all!
-User at your own risk!
+Use at your own risk!

 ---